MohammadAmin-Andy/iran-public-transport/README.md

 ## 🤝 Contributing

 Want to help expand the project to your city or add other transport modes?
 Pull requests are welcome!

-You can also open issues for:
+---

+### 🛠 Contribution Guide

+If you’d like to contribute to this project, please consider the following:

+- Tehran BRT lines use numeric IDs such as `101` for **Line 1** and `103` for **Line 3**.
+- You can extract accurate station data using the **Neshan app**:
+  - Each station’s **latitude and longitude** is shown with high precision and is *directly copyable*.
+  - The **full address** of each station is also available and *copyable* from the app.
+- You may also refer to online BRT route maps to identify the correct station order.
-- Missing stations or lines
+- When contributing or updating data:
-- Format/structure suggestions
-- Data corrections
+  - Use at least **6 decimal places** for coordinates.
+  - Follow the JSON file format strictly (`lines.json`, `stations.json`).
+  - Submit your changes via a **Pull Request**.

 ---